 where $h_\alpha$ is the exchange field, $E_{\alpha}=E-\mu_{\alpha}$ is the quasiparticle energy measured with respect to the chemical potential $\mu_\alpha$~\footnote{For simplicity, we assume that the chemical potential for the two spin-species is equal $\mu_\uparrow=\mu_\downarrow$ (no spin accumulation).
-This approximation is valid for sufficiently opaque tunneling barrier.}, $\Delta_{\alpha}$ is the self-consistent superconducting energy gap for the $\alpha$-lead~\footnote{The self-consistency relation is~\cite{GiazottoF,GiazottoPRA}:
+This approximation holds when the spin-relaxation rate in each electrode is larger than the spin-injection one.
+The latter scales with spin current of the junction as $I_s\propto G_T$, i.e. for sufficiently opaque tunneling barrier.}, $\Delta_{\alpha}$ is the self-consistent superconducting energy gap for the $\alpha$-lead~\footnote{The self-consistency relation is~\citep{GiazottoPRA, Sarma}: